Lord Archibald Hamilton

 Captain Lord Archibald Hamilton (1673 – 5 April 1754) was a Royal Navy officer, Whig politician and colonial administrator who sat in the House of Commons of Great Britain from 1708 to 1747.
-In the 1690's, he was active in the English Channel pursuing French privateers, including Tyger out of Saint-Malo.
+In the 1690s, he was active in the English Channel pursuing French privateers, including Tyger out of Saint-Malo.
 Hamilton commanded the third-rate at the Battle of Vigo Bay in October 1702 and then commanded the third-rate at the Battle of Málaga in August 1704 during the War of the Spanish Succession.
 He was a controversial governor of Jamaica.
 Hamilton then joined the Board of Admiralty, ultimately serving as Senior Naval Lord.